outfox/fennecs/www/docs/Concepts.md

       content: Conceptual overview over the fennecs Entity-Component System
 ---

-# :neofox_heart: ... the ECS that loves you back!
+# :neofox_heart: ... the little ECS that loves you back!
-The Entity-Component System (ECS) is an architectural pattern that favors composition over inheritance. **Entities** are small, unique identifiers, and **Components** are data attached to them. **Systems** denote the logic that operates on this data.
-ECS provides flexibility, performance, and maintainability by separating data and behavior, allowing complex game objects to be built from simpler components.
+The Entity-Component System (ECS) is an architectural pattern that champions composition over inheritance. **Entities** are small, unique identifiers, and **Components** are data attached to them.
+The term **Systems** refers to the logic that operates on this data.

-# Typical ECS Concepts
+## Typical ECS Concepts

-::: tip <sub>*(these are what makes many ECS architectures tick)*</sub>
+::: tip *(these are what makes many ECS architectures tick)*
 ### [Entities](Entities/) exist in a [World](World.md).
 Entities can be spawned solo, or in bulk with pre-configured components.